A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Introduction

-These global results have important applications, but their utility in geometric control is rather limited, since only manifolds diffeomorphic to $\mathbb{R}^n$ admit smooth globally stable vector fields \cite{Wilson1967}, which the state space of e.g. free-flying robotic systems is not (see \cite{Bhat2000} for a discussion).
-In the smooth non-Euclidean setting, the most one can hope for in either the subsystems or the cascade is \textit{almost} global asymptotic stability.
-This fact has motivated an almost global notion of input to state stability \cite{Angeli2004}, in which an asymptotic gain condition holds for all but a measure zero set of initial conditions; a cascade is then guaranteed to be almost globally asymptotically stable if its outer loop is almost globally input to state stable and its inner loop is almost globally asymptotically stable.
-While almost global input to state stability can be challenging to verify, this can be achieved under certain conditions on the exponential instability of other equilibria as well as the ``ultimate boundedness'' of trajectories of the system under arbitrary disturbances \cite{Angeli2010}.
+These global results have important applications, but their utility in geometric control is rather limited.
+This is because any manifold admitting a smooth globally asymptotically stable vector field is diffeomorphic to $\mathbb{R}^n$ \cite{Wilson1967}, while the state space of many physical systems (e.g. free-flying robots) is not \cite{Bhat2000}.
+The most one can achieve in the smooth non-Euclidean setting, for either the subsystems or the cascade, is \textit{almost} global asymptotic stability.
+This has motivated an almost global notion of input to state stability \cite{Angeli2004}, in which an asymptotic gain holds for all but a measure zero set of initial conditions; a cascade is then guaranteed to be almost globally asymptotically stable if its outer subsystem is almost globally input to state stable and its inner subsystem is almost globally asymptotically stable.
+While verifying almost global input to state stability can be challenging, this can be done under conditions on the exponential instability of other equilibria as well as the ``ultimate boundedness'' of trajectories of the system even when subjected to arbitrary disturbances \cite{Angeli2010}.

-However, not all almost globally asymptotically stable cascades have an outer loop enjoying this property; indeed, almost global input to state stability seems to be an inherently stricter property than necessary, since it characterizes the response of the system to arbitrary disturbances, while for our purposes, the outer loop is almost always subjected to a converging disturbance.
-Yet, the lack of a comprehensive understanding of such systems has required bespoke stability certificates for almost globally asymptotically stable cascaded controllers in practice, inhibiting generalization; for example, a Lyapunov function for the full system may be handcrafted via human intuition even though the cascaded structure originally inspired the control design \cite{Lee2010}.
+However, not all almost globally asymptotically stable cascades have an outer subsystem enjoying this property; indeed, almost global input to state stability seems to be an inherently stricter property than necessary, since it characterizes the response of the system to arbitrary disturbances, while for our purposes, the outer subsystem is almost always subjected to a converging disturbance.
+Yet, the lack of a comprehensive understanding of such systems has required bespoke stability certificates for almost globally asymptotically stable cascaded controllers in practice, inhibiting generalization; for example, a Lyapunov function for the combined system may be handcrafted via human intuition, even though the cascaded structure inspired the control design \cite{Lee2010}.